Project-MONAI/tutorials/detection/README.md

 ```

 For each fold, 95% of the training data is used for training, while the rest 5% is used for validation and model selection.
-The training and validation curves are shown as below.
-The upper row shows the training loses for box regression and classification for each epoch.
-The bottom row shows the mAP and mAR of IoU ranging from 0.1 to 0.5 for validation.
+The training and validation curves for 300 epochs are shown as below.
+The upper row shows the training losses for box regression and classification.
+The bottom row shows the validation mAP and mAR for IoU ranging from 0.1 to 0.5.
 <p align="center">
   <img src="luna16_tfevent.png" alt="detection train curve")
 </p>